What are the most effective vegetables for reducing weight?

 Some decisions have a long term consequence- Damn, I wish I started that diet back in January so I wouldn’t have to feed on pellets and 1.5 hour walks on the treadmill like a hamster.

-Sometimes a minor decision like investing in Apple or Netflix stock before they blow up, or bringing a bag of fat burning fibrous vegetables to fill up on during the day will yield dramatic results down the line.
+Sometimes a minor decision like investing in Apple or Netflix stock before they blow up, or bringing a Ziploc bag of fat burning fibrous vegetables to fill up on during the day will yield dramatic results down the line.

 But, a simple and easy strategy to create a calorie deficit (the basis of losing weight) is the replacement of a starchy carbohydrate with fibrous vegetables during the day.

 This is the real secret to a lean body without drastically changing your lifestyle.

-The reason why vegetables are so effective for fat burning is that they provide the fiber and “bulk” to the diet but add very few calories.
+The reason why fibrous vegetables are so effective for fat burning is that they provide the fiber and “bulk” to the diet but add very few calories.

-Vegetables increase satiety (make you feel full) and keep blood sugar concentrations steady so that the fat burning process isn’t interrupted.
+Fibrous vegetables increase satiety (make you feel full) and keep blood sugar concentrations steady so that the fat burning process isn’t interrupted.